 What defines a good parent?
 How do I know if I’m doing a good job as a parent?
 Here’s a little secret: a lot of the time you don’t.
 But over the years in pediatric practice I have become convinced that a good parent is a parent who is engaged with their child as a loving leader.
-And sometimes leaders decide which rules to follow, and which rules to break.
+Sometimes leaders decide which rules to follow, and which rules to break.

 Doing the Wrong Thing to Get Our Parenting Right